sambitcreate/aidraw/README.md

 - **Gesture-Based Drawing**: Use hand tracking to draw with pinch gestures
 - **Real-Time Hand Tracking**: Powered by Google MediaPipe for smooth cursor movement
 - **AI Art Analysis**: Google Gemini AI analyzes and interprets your drawings
-- **Color Palette**: Choose from vibrant neon colors for your artwork
+- **Color Palette**: Choose from 7 vibrant colors including neon pink, cyan, lime green, and more
-- **Adjustable Brush Sizes**: Multiple brush sizes for different drawing styles
+- **Adjustable Brush Sizes**: 4 brush sizes (4px, 8px, 12px, 20px) for different drawing styles
 - **Desktop Experience**: Optimized for desktop browsers with webcam support
+- **Real-time Visual Feedback**: See your video feed, drawing canvas, and custom cursor simultaneously

 ## How It Works